 What is a breast biopsy?

 A breast biopsy is a procedure in which part or all of a suspicious breast growth is removed and examined, usually for the presence of cancer.
 The growth sample is suctioned out through a needle or cut out using a surgical procedure.
-The sample is then examined and evaluated under a microscope by a pathologist to identify non-cancerous (benign) or cancerous (malignant) tissue.
+A pathologist then examines and evaluates it under a microscope to identify non-cancerous (benign) or cancerous (malignant) tissue.

 What is the purpose of a breast biopsy?